 The law on controlled substance such as heroin and opiates is quite severe in Texas.
 Possession of an amount less than one gram of any of the controlled drugs is punishable.
 Possession of the substances with intention to sell is even more serious, and may attract a greater penalty.
 Punishment is based on the amount of illegal substance found in your possession.
-If you’re charged with the offense of possession or delivery of heroin or opiates, you will need an experienced criminal defense lawyer like Paul Morgan to represent you, and ensure that your rights are protected at all times.
+If you’re charged with the offense of possession or delivery of heroin or opiates, you will need an experienced criminal defense lawyer to represent you, and ensure that your rights are protected at all times.

 A Look at Heroin Laws in Texas

 Heroin is classified as a dangerous drug in the state of Texas, and therefore, possession and distribution of the drug is prohibited by the law.